Create an account sign-up-diamond

 Where do you park for the Wave Cave?

-Do I need a permit to hike the Wave Cave?
+Do you need a permit to hike the Wave Cave?

-Yes, you’ll need a Tonto Discovery Pass for this hike.
+Yes, a Tonto Discovery Pass is required for parking at the trailhead.

 Insider Hints for Wave Cave Trail